yop-dev/tb-cough-screening/README.md

 **📊 Outputs**

       outputs/ contains model weights (.pth or .h5) and training histories (.json).

       Use your own analysis scripts or notebooks to plot ROC curves, bootstrap CIs, etc.

 **🔬 Reproducibility**

       Fixed seeds (NumPy, PyTorch, TensorFlow) ensure consistent results.

-**Hyperparameters (batch size, LR, epochs, model variants) are configurable via CLI flags.**

-A bootstrap CI script (scripts/bootstrap_ci.py, optional) can estimate uncertainty on CV AUC differences.

-** Acknowledgments**
+**Acknowledgments**

       Inspired by the Res2Net and Temporal Shift Module (TSM) papers.

       Thanks to the CODA DREAM challenge for the cough dataset.